 So these were some of the best possible pullover alternatives.
 I have covered both chest and back alternatives as a pullover is not just a chest exercise but also a back exercise.

 This article is already lengthy so I don’t want to make it bigger!
 So if you have any doubts or any suggestions, you can mention that in the comment section below.

 If you know of any other exercises other than those mentioned above, then do let me know in the comment section below.
 Also, I will highly appreciate it if you share this article with others as this will give us the confidence to make more content for you.

-- 15 Best Stiff Leg Deadlift Alternatives (Easier and Effective)
+- 7 Best Arnold Press Alternatives (Better and Effective)

 Roshan Pillai is an ACSM Certified Personal Trainer with more than 6 years of experience in lifting weights and guiding people to get fit.
 He has worked as a personal trainer in gyms and is the owner and editor of fitnessproworkout.com.
 He is passionate about fitness and helping people to get in shape.